tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Fixed GMDX/Vanilla issue where Darts would display a damage of 20 instead of 18, which is their actual damage.
     - Fixed vRSD bug (feature?) where the player would not cough after using cigarettes if the addiction system was enabled.
 - Quality of Life Improvements:
+    - Added a new keybinding to stop the currently playing infolink.
     - Completely overhauled the GMDX settings menu to make it simpler, easier to navigate, and with many more options.
     - Pressing the walk/run key while crouch toggled will now uncrouch.
     - You can no longer waste medkits or biocells when at maximum health/energy